veged/ometa-js/README.md

 }
 ```

-[More information][5] about OmetaJS syntax.
+[More information][5] about OMetaJS syntax.

 ### Use cases

-Fast prototyping and building your own parser/language.
-Processing/traversing
+Quickly prototype and buildyour own parser/language.
+Process/traverse complex
-complex [AST][2].
+[AST][2].

-Some projects that are using this:
+Some projects that are using OMetaJS:

  -   [XJST](http://github.com/veged/xjst)
  -   [ShmakoWiki](http://github.com/veged/shmakowiki/)